Rural Health Workforce Australia (RHWA) is the national body for the seven Rural Workforce Agencies serving each State and the Northern Territory.

 At a national level, RHWA advocates for improvements to the rural health workforce and collaborates with others who share our commitment to make healthcare accessible for rural and remote people.

-We also undertake research, analyse workforce data and administer programs that support health students and health professionals.
+We also undertake research, analyse workforce data and administer programs involving health students and health professionals.

 Across Australia last year, our Network: